Netzvamp/cartoonista/README.md

 A library to get a random cartoon image url from 11000+ cartoons.
 It also contains the scrapers for many cartoon websites.

+:tada: :tada: :tada: A product of the finest german overengineering to solve a non existing problem with a complicated solution. :tada: :tada: :tada:

 ## Sites

 English: